 Horror fans, I have a request for you.
 I know it will be difficult, but all I’m asking is that you try.
-It’s time that we chill the flip out – just slightly.
+It’s time that we chill the hell out – well, just slightly.

 Horror?
 Horror has 34,697 posts.
-We are nerds, but dammit we are committed to the genre.
+We are nerds, but dammit we are committed nerds.
 There’s no denying this.
 But we need to relax just a little bit.
 Our expectations as horror fans are through the skyscraper roof.
-It’s unlikely that any movie will scare you as much as that one legendary film that scared the living daylights out of you when you were a kid.
-We’re looking for that high.
+It’s unlikely that any movie will ever scare you as much as that one legendary film from your childhood.
+We’re constantly looking for that high.
 That thrill.
 That same spine-tingling sensation.
 It’s just not going to happen because we’re too desensitized and we’re really good at predicting the killer’s next move or the victims’ next dumb choice.
 We’ve watched a ton of movies, okay?

 I am not saying that we need to give a participation trophy to every fuckwit that wants to make a horror movie.
 We need to demand quality and innovation because otherwise this genre will not survive.
 We need to stay hungry for fresh talent and interesting points of view (or is it point of views?)
 We need to celebrate good storytelling and gnarly make-up effects.